Buol Regency

 Buol Regency (Kabupaten Buol) is a regency (second-level administrative division) of Central Sulawesi Province of Indonesia.
-It covers an area of 4,043.57 km2, and had a population of 132,330 at the 2010 Census; and 145,254 (comprising 74,624 males and 70,630 females) at the 2020 Census; the official estimate as at mid 2021 was 146,628.
+It was created on 4 October 1999, having previously been the eastern half of a larger Buol Tolitoli Regency.
+It covers an area of 4,043.57 km2, and had a population of 132,330 at the 2010 Census; and 145,254 (comprising 74,624 males and 70,630 females) at the 2020 Census; the official estimate as at mid 2024 was 162,270 (comprising 83,260 males and 79,020 females).
 The administrative centre is the town of Buol, in Biau District.

 Administration

-The Buol Regency was divided at 2020 into eleven districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021.
+The Buol Regency was divided at 2020 into eleven districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
 The table includes the locations of the district administrative centres, the number of administrative villages in each district (108 rural desa and 7 urban kelurahan in total), and its postal code.

-Notes: (a) comprising all 7 kelurahan (urban villages). (b) including seven offshore islands.
+Notes: (a) comprising all 7 kelurahan (urban villages) - Leok I, Leok II, Bugis, Buol, Kali, Kulango and Kumaligon. (b) including seven offshore islands.